 Data quality and collection has improved over time though not as consistently as one would have hoped.
 There is, for example, a remarkable lapse in studies of famine mortality from the 1960s to the 1990s, especially in Africa.
 In 1993, John Seaman lamented: "Over the last 20 years, billions of dollars have been spent in attempting to prevent famine deaths in Africa.
-It is surprising that relative to the substantial spending aimed at saving lives, very little is known about African famine mortality, and there remains much confusion of view about its scale and importance."
-The methods used to estimate aggregate deaths in famines in Africa in the 1970s, 1980s and 1990s were often no better, and sometimes worse, than a century earlier.
-Improvements in the early 2000s, such as for Somalia, have been difficult to replicate or sustain.
-Part of the difficulty is access and insecurity.
-Part of it is the politicization of famine.
+It is surprising that relative to this vast expenditure, very little is known about African famine mortality, and there remains much confusion of view about its scale and importance."